8877 West Union Hills Drive,

 It's important to me that our clients view this as a lifelong relationship; I want to be one of the first people they call should a life change occur so that we can make changes if necessary.
 That level of comfort is crucial to successful planning.

 We also regularly review where they are, even when things are going well so they can move through life with as much confidence about their finances as possible.

 When I’m not in the office, I’m enjoying time with my own family.
 Hunting, weightlifting, church, mountain biking, riding UTVs and spending time at our family cabin are often where you’ll find us.
 My wife and I have lived in Surprise, AZ for over 21 years and are dedicated to giving back to the community by volunteering at church and our local foodbank.

-I’ll leave you with this: As you continue to look for a financial professional to you feel comfortable with, most financial advisors have the same tools at their disposal; it’s how we use those tools and how we choose to be of service to our clients that makes the difference.
+I’ll leave you with this: As you continue to look for a financial professional that you feel comfortable with, know that most financial advisors have the same tools at their disposal; it’s how we use those tools and how we choose to be of service to our clients that makes the difference.

 I look forward to the opportunity to work with you.